BEH Benevolence Fund

 Applications from lay and ordained - please contact the District Chair.

 London Mission Fund

 These funds are allocated annually to the District and distributed via the District Grants Committee.
-Development of property/maintenance is normally considered at 10% of new local money raised for the project, not including grants etc. Please note that the London Mission Fund no longer accepts donations; churches or circuits wishing to contribute to the fund should donate to the District Advance Fund.
+Please note that the London Mission Fund no longer accepts donations; churches or circuits wishing to contribute to the fund should donate to the District Advance Fund.
 Contact Bob Butcher